macma80/dagster_pipeline/README.md

 ```
 ### Configuration

 - Pipeline Configuration.
-Pipeline is configured in file `job_config.py` and has the following settings:
+Pipeline is configured through file `job_config.py` and has the following settings:

     1. File Resource Configuration:
         1. `file_path`: Path to the Excel file containing the adjacency matrix and nodes data.